 Such is the uniqueness of the UK that English, Welsh and Northern Irish heroes, battles, food, institutions and traditions can feel as much my own as Scottish cultural symbols.
 This would cease to be with independence.
 Winston Churchill would be as culturally close to me as Abraham Lincoln – iconic, but not something I can call my own.

 The curious example Mr Neil gave about the Royal Family confirms this.
 Citing the shared Monarchical ties between Norway and Sweden as a model for a redefined relationship between Scotland and England, he failed to include that this arrangement was dissolved in 1905.
 The question remains why we would replace a system that has just celebrated 60 years of success on a punt for something that ‘might’ be better with no precedent to suggest it would be.

 For all the public relations triumphs of the New Labour machine, those years of government produced a legacy of empty promises, unfilled ambitions and a notorious style sofa government concentrated on short-term media mitigation rather than long-term strategy.
 Despite the masterly spin on the notion of ‘change’, the famous faces hid a disproportionately small policy agenda that promised much but produced little.

 The SNP launched the ‘Yes Campaign’ in a cinema.
 Full of actors and famous faces in a place where fiction is shown, people attended expecting a result.
 Instead, they got celebrities telling them how good the film will be.
 Unfortunately, there is only so long this can go on for before people expect the film to be shown.
-And when it is, actors cannot change what is an inherently bad script.
+And when it is, actors cannot change an inherently lousy script.
 The trick is selling tickets to the show, not the quality of the show itself.